 external dependency to Istio’s service registry:

-apiVersion: networking.istio.io/v1alpha3 kind: ServiceEntry metadata: name: svc-entry spec: hosts: - ext-resource.com ports: - number: 443 name: https protocol: HTTPS location: MESH_EXTERNAL resolution: DNS
+apiVersion: networking.istio.io/v1alpha3 kind: ServiceEntry metadata: name: svc-entry spec: hosts: - ext-svc.example.com ports: - number: 443 name: https protocol: HTTPS location: MESH_EXTERNAL resolution: DNS

-it fully or use a wildcard domain name.
-The value represents the set of one or
+fully or use a wildcard prefixed domain name.

-apiVersion: networking.istio.io/v1alpha3 kind: DestinationRule metadata: name: ext-res-dr spec: host: ext-resource.com trafficPolicy: tls: mode: MUTUAL clientCertificate: /etc/certs/myclientcert.pem privateKey: /etc/certs/client_private_key.pem caCertificates: /etc/certs/rootcacerts.pem
+apiVersion: networking.istio.io/v1alpha3 kind: DestinationRule metadata: name: ext-res-dr spec: host: ext-svc.example.com trafficPolicy: tls: mode: MUTUAL clientCertificate: /etc/certs/myclientcert.pem privateKey: /etc/certs/client_private_key.pem caCertificates: /etc/certs/rootcacerts.pem

 By default, Istio configures every Envoy proxy to accept traffic on all the ports of its associated workload, and to reach every workload in the mesh when forwarding traffic.
 You can use a sidecar configuration to do the following:

-namespace to only reach services running in the same namespace thanks to the
+bookinfo namespace to only reach services running in the

 Network resilience and testing

-Istio provides opt-in failure recovery features that you can configure dynamically at runtime through the Istio traffic management rules.
-With these features, the service mesh can tolerate failing nodes and Istio can prevent localized failures from cascading to other nodes:
+As well as helping you direct traffic around your mesh, Istio provides opt-in failure recovery and fault injection features that you can configure dynamically at runtime.
+Using these features helps your applications operate reliably, ensuring that the service mesh can tolerate failing nodes and preventing localized failures from cascading to other nodes.

 apiVersion: networking.istio.io/v1alpha3 kind: VirtualService metadata: name: ratings spec: hosts: - ratings http: - route: - destination: host: ratings subset: v1 timeout: 10s